riboseinc/jekyll-external-links/README.md

 ### `url`

-The `url` option in your configuration file is used when deciding whether a given link is external or not.
+The `url` option in your Jekyll configuration is used when deciding whether a given link is external or not.
 If not specified, only domain-relative links are considered internal.